 Hard to get there.
 It is located in the vast wilderness north of the Vatnajökull glacier.
 The mountain-track to this area (and certainly not all the way to the volcano) is only passable in mid or late summer.
 And only on good 4x4 vehicle.
 No gain without pain, but not really worth the effort.
 Skip this one.
 Unless you love desolation and solitude.

 10. The biggest table volcano

 The Eiríksjökull volcano in western Iceland is the biggest table volcano on earth.
 It is 1675 meters high and has a glacier on top.
-Table volcanoes are created by eruption under a huge sheet of thick ice during Ice Age.
+Table volcanoes are created by an eruption under a huge sheet of thick ice during Ice Age.

 Eiríksjökull you will find up on the highlands just by the huge glacierLangjökull.
 In western Iceland up from the Borgarfjörður district.
 Hiking on Eiríksjökull is possible but very tough and takes a whole day.
-Not recommended for inexperienced.
-A difficult mountain road leads to there, only passable in summer.
+Not recommended for the inexperienced.
+A difficult mountain road leads there, only passable in summer.